International Conducting Masterclass 2027

 Venue

-Saitama Arts Theater, Saitama, Japan
+Saitama Arts Theater, Saitama City, Japan

-Faculty: Naoki Sugiyama
+Director: Naoki Sugiyama

-Conductor / Chairman of the Japanese-German Philharmonic Society.
+Conductor, Director of the Japanese-German Philharmonic Society

 Orchestra